Next: Package draw, Previous: Package diag [Contents][Index]

 The pdf is $$ f(x; a, b) = \cases{ \displaystyle{x^{a-1}(1-x)^{b-1} \over B(a,b)} & for $0 \le x \le 1$ \cr \cr 0 & otherwise } $$

-Returns the value at x of the distribution function of a \({\it Beta}(a,b)\) random variable, with a,b>0.
+Returns the value at x of the cumulative distribution function of a \({\it Beta}(a,b)\) random variable, with a,b>0.

 The cdf is $$ F(x; a, b) = \cases{ 0 & $x < 0$ \cr I_x(a,b) & $0 \le x \le 1$ \cr 1 & $x > 1$ } $$